hamerski/hamerski.github.io/_pages/lab.md

 ---
 classes: wide
 permalink: /lab/
-title: "Lab"
+title: "The Hamerski Lab"
-excerpt: "The Hamerski lab"
+excerpt: "The Hamerski Lab"
 layouts_gallery:

 ---

-I direct the Hamerski lab group, where we do student-centered research in physics and computing education.
+We do student-centered research in physics and computing education.
 Here are the other lab members.

 ## Graduate Students